Dollar General (NYSE:DG) Rating Lowered to Market Perform at BMO Capital Markets

-BMO Capital Markets cut shares of Dollar General (NYSE:DG – Get Rating) from an outperform rating to a market perform rating in a report issued on Monday, MarketBeat reports.
-They currently have $265.00 price target on the stock.
+BMO Capital Markets cut shares of Dollar General (NYSE:DG – Get Rating) from an outperform rating to a market perform rating in a research report released on Monday morning, MarketBeat reports.
+BMO Capital Markets currently has $265.00 target price on the stock.

-A number of other research analysts have also recently issued reports on DG.
-Telsey Advisory Group decreased their price objective on shares of Dollar General from $265.00 to $230.00 and set an outperform rating on the stock in a research note on Tuesday, May 24th.
-Deutsche Bank Aktiengesellschaft decreased their price objective on shares of Dollar General from $242.00 to $234.00 in a research note on Wednesday, May 25th.
-Gordon Haskett raised shares of Dollar General from a hold rating to a buy rating in a research note on Thursday, July 14th.
-Citigroup cut shares of Dollar General from a buy rating to a neutral rating and set a $258.00 price objective on the stock. in a research note on Thursday, July 14th.
-Finally, Morgan Stanley raised shares of Dollar General from an equal weight rating to an overweight rating and boosted their target price for the stock from $225.00 to $250.00 in a research note on Thursday, June 16th.
-Four analysts have rated the stock with a hold rating and eleven have issued a buy rating to the company’s stock.
-According to data from MarketBeat.com, the company currently has a consensus rating of Moderate Buy and a consensus target price of $251.69.
+DG has been the topic of several other research reports.
+Loop Capital reissued a buy rating on shares of Dollar General in a research note on Friday, May 20th.
+Morgan Stanley raised shares of Dollar General from an equal weight rating to an overweight rating and lifted their price target for the company from $225.00 to $250.00 in a research note on Thursday, June 16th.
+Truist Financial lifted their price target on shares of Dollar General from $227.00 to $262.00 and gave the company a hold rating in a research note on Friday, August 5th.
+Deutsche Bank Aktiengesellschaft lowered their price objective on shares of Dollar General from $242.00 to $234.00 in a report on Wednesday, May 25th.
+Finally, StockNews.com downgraded shares of Dollar General from a buy rating to a hold rating in a report on Friday, May 27th.
+Four investment analysts have rated the stock with a hold rating and eleven have given a buy rating to the company.
+According to data from MarketBeat, the stock has an average rating of Moderate Buy and a consensus price target of $251.69.

 Dollar General Stock Up 0.8 %